Desaru

+Desaru has been named one of the world's 100 greatest places in 2021 by Time magazine, the only destination in Malaysia to make into this list.

 Economy

 Currently, the Johor state government is developing an integrated tourism area which spreads over an area of 1,578 hectares.

 Education

 The area has various Malaysian boarding schools including Sekolah Menengah Sains Kota Tinggi, Sekolah Sukan Bandar Penawar and Sekolah Menengah Kebangsaan Agama Bandar Penawar.